-Wondering where to get organic, non-GMO seeds?
+Wondering where to get heirloom, organic, non-GMO seeds?
 At Rootsy, we’re sharing our favorite seed companies, their catalogs, and why we like them.

 Like many gardeners, I have a seed issue….I’m somewhat addicted to seed catalogs, saving seeds, collecting seeds, reading about seeds, dreaming about seeds, and ultimately planting seeds.
 Over the years I’ve developed a quite the collection of seeds and seed catalogs.
 I’ve purchased seeds from a variety of companies and have narrowed down my list of favorite seed companies.